Welcome to my my little Cosplay Shopping Guide!

 I also have a book about acrylic paint jobs, so check that out if you’re curious!

-6. Airbrush Colors
+6. Airbrush Colors to add all the fancy paint

 I’m using LEDs quite frequently for my projects.
 For simply light installations in props and costumes I buy a bunch of cheap LEDs on Ebay, though I also like my local emergency electronic store conrad.de.
 For fancy stuff, I’m visiting adafruit.com quite regulary.
 My standard circuit build consists out of Neopixel LED strips, a Pro Trinket 5V and a Powerboost 500c.